What does Washington mean?

 Washington is a rare first name for men but a very popular last name for all people (#138 out of 150436, Top 1%).
 (2000 U.S. Census)

-Recommended similar baby names are Ashton▲, Assheton, Barrington, Carington, Carrington, Caryngton, Chilton, Clinton▼, Covington, Danton, Easton▲, Ellington, Gaston▼, Hamilton▼, Harrington, Huntingdon, Huntington, Johnston, Kingston▲, Langdon, Langston▲, Langton, Lauriston, Linton, Livingston, Mannton, Manton, Quinnton, Quinton▲, Rawlinson, Remington▲, Sanditon, Shipton, Swinton, Tanton, Vinton, Walton▼, Walwinn, Warburton, Waring, Warton, Washborn, Washburn, Wellington▼, Weston▲, Wharton, Wheaton, Wilkinson, Williston, Wilton▼, Winsten, Winston▲, Winstonn, Winton, Worthington, Wriston, Wynston and Wynton.
+Recommended names are Ashton, Assheton, Barrington, Carington, Carrington, Caryngton (see Carrington), Chilton, Clinton▼, Covington, Danton, Easton▲, Ellington, Gaston, Hamilton, Harrington, Huntingdon, Huntington, Johnston, Kingston▲, Langdon, Langston▲, Langton, Lauriston, Linton, Livingston, Mannton (see Manton), Manton, Quinnton, Quinton, Rawlinson, Remington▲, Sanditon, Shipton, Swinton, Tanton, Vinton, Walton▼, Walwinn (see Walwyn), Warburton, Waring, Warton, Washborn (see Washburn), Washburn, Wellington, Weston▲, Wharton, Wheaton, Wilkinson, Williston, Wilton▼, Winsten, Winston▲, Winstonn, Winton, Worthington, Wriston, Wynston and Wynton.
 These names tend to be more frequently used than Washington.